In the centuries of capsules, gelatin has maintained it […]

 In the centuries of capsules, gelatin has maintained its position as a mainstream capsule with its wide range of sources, stable physicochemical properties and excellent processing properties.
 With the increasing preference for capsules, hollow capsules are more widely used in the fields of food, medicine and health care products.

 However, the occurrence and spread of mad cow disease and foot-and-mouth disease have caused people to start worrying about animal-derived products.
-The raw materials commonly used in gelatin are the bone and skin of cattle and pigs, and their risks are gradually attracting people's attention.
+The most commonly used raw materials for gelatin are the bones and skins of cattle and pigs, and the risks are gradually being paid attention to.
 In order to reduce the safety risk of hollow capsule raw materials, industry experts continue to research and develop suitable plant-derived capsules.

 In addition, with the increase in the variety of capsules, the diversity of its contents has gradually made people realize that gelatin hollow capsules have compatibility problems with some contents with special properties.
 For example, content containing an aldehyde group or reacting under certain conditions to form an aldehyde group may lead to cross-linking of gelatin; a highly reductive content may react with gelatin in Maillard (Mailard) Reaction); the moisture-absorbing content will make the capsule shell lose water and lose its original toughness.
 The stability problem of the above gelatin hollow capsules has attracted more attention for the development of new capsule materials.

 Which plant-derived materials are suitable for the production of hollow hard capsules?
 People have tried a lot.
-Chinese Patent Application No. 200810061238.X applies sodium sulphate as the main capsule material; 200510013285.3 applies starch or starch composition as the main capsule material; Wang GM reports the manufacture of hollow capsules from chitosan capsule raw materials.
-Zhang Xiaoju et al reported products with konjac-soy protein as the main capsule material.
+Chinese Patent Application No. 200810061238.X applies sodium sulphate as the main capsule material; 200510013285.3 applies starch or starch composition as the main capsule material; Wang GM reports the manufacture of chitosan capsule raw material.
+Hollow capsules; Zhang Xiaoju et al reported products containing konjac-soybean protein as the main capsule material.
 Of course, the most studied is the cellulose material.
 Among them, hollow capsules made of hydroxypropylmethylcellulose (HPMC) have been formed into a large-scale production.